anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Adversity causes some men to break, others to break records.
+Quote: Be not angry that you cannot make others as you wish them to be, since you cannot make yourself as you wish to be.

-By: William Arthur Ward
+By: Thomas à Kempis